 The coastal panel's report was based on scientific projections and should be taken seriously.
 That's not to say we must call for an immediate retreat or implement rules that will lead to what an economic development group's director predicts will be "economic catastrophe."
 We have to be practical.
 But it is irresponsible public policy to bury our heads in the sands and ignore science-based warnings.

 The real folly was a development-driven coastal policy that positioned billions of dollars of real estate in harm's way on the shifting sandbars we call barrier islands.
 Even without concerns about sea-level rise, the policy needs shoring up.

 One reason cited for double-digit increases in homeowners insurance rates in coastal counties was to fatten the Beach Plan, which was severely underfunded.
-State officials and insurance industry actuaries projected that a catastrophic hurricane could cause $7 billion in damage.
+State officials and insurance industry actuaries projected that a catastrophic hurricane could cause

 The construction boom that built out once sparsely developed islands raised the stakes.
 Many of the houses and other structures were built where erosion eats away sand and threatens to topple them.
 Sandbags that sit in front of property years longer than the law allows are one example of deference to development over good coastal policy.